 For many women, bootlegging wasn’t just about rebellion; it was about economic survival and independence.
 In an age with limited professional opportunities for women, the illegal liquor trade offered a path to unprecedented financial freedom.
 Some women reported earning as much as $30,000 a year—an astronomical sum at the time.
 Leaders of larger operations, like Bessie Starkman-Perri, built empires worth over $1 million annually.
 This wasn’t just pocket money; it was life-changing wealth that allowed them to support their families, buy property, and wield influence in their communities.
 They became savvy entrepreneurs in a high-stakes industry, mastering logistics, marketing, and finance on their own terms.

-Paving the Way for Women’s Rights
+An Unlikely Fight for Women’s Rights

 While they may not have identified as activists, these moonshiners were trailblazers for women’s rights.
 By running their own businesses, they defied the notion that a woman’s place was in the home.
 They were independent, clever, and took enormous risks to succeed in a male-dominated world.
 Figures like Maggie Bailey blurred the lines between outlaw and hero, becoming beloved caretakers of their communities.
 These women demonstrated a level of autonomy and business acumen that challenged the era’s restrictive gender roles.
 Their legacy, much like that of Mary Dowling, shows that breaking the rules is sometimes necessary to create a new future.